ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

 <figure>
 	<img src="http://d.pr/i/16cN2+" alt="this" />
-	<figcaption>This used to be the area of the store where the forgotten things went -- Mac mini, Thunderbolt Display, MacBook Pro (non-Retina), etc.</figcaption>
+	<figcaption>This used to be the area of the store where the forgotten things went: Mac mini, Thunderbolt Display, MacBook Pro (non-Retina), etc.</figcaption>
 </figure>

 <figure>